“Canada needs more women from diverse backgrounds making decisions in Ottawa. Because when women succeed, we all succeed.”

 Support the JLM Fund

-The Invite Her to Run initiative helped encourage several women to run for the Liberal Party in 2015.
+The Invite Her to Run initiative helped encourage several women to run for the Liberal Party in 2015 and 2019.
 We all know a woman in our community who is a great leader -- and we need to encourage those women to get involved.

 Too often, women who would make extraordinary candidates and Parliamentarians are not encouraged to step forward, or they see themselves as lacking the skills necessary to perform well in politics2.

 And it’s not just running for office — there are lots of ways to get involved and make a difference.
 Whether it’s volunteering, getting involved with your local riding or Women’s Commission chapter, or playing a key role on campaign teams, it’s important for more women to feel empowered to seek those roles.
 When she does take the leap, it’ll often be because a trusted colleague, friend, or family member encouraged her.

 Be that person, and invite her to run today:

 51% - Proportion of Canadian Population that identifies as female

 Despite the fact that women make up over 50% of the Canadian population, only 98 of Canada’s 338 seats in the House of Commons are held by women.
 That’s only 29% — and we all need to do better.

 There are many reasons why women may not run or get involved in politics— including the lack of female representation in the first place, lack of financial support, the threat of physical or sexual violence or bullying, or the all-too-frequent focus on women’s physical attributes rather than their experience and political platform1.
 Some research suggests that a woman is 50% less likely than a man to consider herself a potential candidate for elected office.